 Federal Pell Grant - This grant is available to students pursuing their first bachelor's degree at Nevada State College who demonstrate a high level of need according to the results of the FAFSA.
 The amount awarded for each semester depends on a student's financial need, costs to attend school, and number of credits taken.
 Students may receive a Pell Grant for up to two full-time semesters per academic year, with a lifetime maximum of 12 full-time semesters.

 Federal Supplemental Education Opportunity Grant - The FSEOG Program provides need-based grants to help low-income undergraduate students finance the costs of postsecondary education.
 When making FSEOG awards, the institution must give priority to those students with exceptional need (those with the lowest Expected Family Contributions, or EFCs, at the institution) and those who are also Federal Pell Grant recipients.

 Silver State Opportunity Grant Program - The SSOG Program was established by the Nevada Legislature in 2015 to provide grants to eligible low-income students who are college-ready to assist with funding a portion of the cost of attending a community or state college within the Nevada System of Higher Education (NSHE).
 Limited funds are awarded to students enrolled in 15 or more financial aid-eligible credits† in a semester on a first-come, first-served basis according to a formula established by the NSHE Board of Regents.
-Students should complete the FAFSA in order to be considered for this award.
+Students should complete the FAFSA or NSC's Non-Federal Aid Application in order to be considered for this award.